About Site Recovery

 What does Site Recovery provide?

-|Deploy a simple BCDR solution||Using Site Recovery, you can set up and manage replication, failover, and failback from a single location in the Azure portal.|
+|Simple BCDR solution||Using Site Recovery, you can set up and manage replication, failover, and failback from a single location in the Azure portal.|

-|Replicate on-premises VMs offsite||You can replicate on-premises VMs and physical servers to Azure, or to a secondary on-premises location.
+|On-premises VM replication||You can replicate on-premises VMs and physical servers to Azure, or to a secondary on-premises datacenter.
 Replication to Azure eliminates the cost and complexity of maintaining a secondary datacenter.|

-|Replicate any workload||Replicate any workload running on supported Azure VMs, on-premises Hyper-V VMs, VMware VMs, and Windows/Linux physical servers.|
+|Workload replication||Replicate any workload running on supported Azure VMs, on-premises Hyper-V and VMware VMs, and Windows/Linux physical servers.|

-|Keep data resilient and secure||Site recovery orchestrates replication without intercepting application data.
-Replicated data is stored in Azure storage, with the resilience that provides.
+|Data resilience||Site Recovery orchestrates replication without intercepting application data.
+When you replicate to Azure, data is stored in Azure storage, with the resilience that provides.
 When failover occurs, Azure VMs are created based on the replicated data.|

-|Meet RTOs and RPOs||Keep recovery time objectives (RTO) and recovery point objectives (RPO) within organization limits.
-Site Recovery provides continuous replication for Azure VMs and VMware VMs, and replication frequency as low as 30 seconds for Hyper-V. You can reduce recovery time objectives (RTO) further by integrating with Azure Traffic Manager.|
+|RTO and RPO targets||Keep recovery time objectives (RTO) and recovery point objectives (RPO) within organizational limits.
+Site Recovery provides continuous replication for Azure VMs and VMware VMs, and replication frequency as low as 30 seconds for Hyper-V. You can reduce RTO further by integrating with Azure Traffic Manager.|

-|Keep apps consistent over failover||You can configure recovery points with application-consistent snapshots.
-Application-consistent snapshots capture disk data, all data in memory, and all transactions in process.|
+|Keep apps consistent over failover||You can replicate using recovery points with application-consistent snapshots.
+These snapshots capture disk data, all data in memory, and all transactions in process.|

-|Test without disruption||You can easily run test failovers to support disaster recovery drills, without affecting ongoing replication.|
+|Testing without disruption||You can easily run disaster recovery drills, without affecting ongoing replication.|

-|Run flexible failovers||You can run planned failovers for expected outages with zero-data loss, or unplanned failovers with minimal data loss (depending on replication frequency) for unexpected disasters.
+|Flexible failovers||You can run planned failovers for expected outages with zero-data loss.
+Or, unplanned failovers with minimal data loss, depending on replication frequency, for unexpected disasters.
 You can easily fail back to your primary site when it's available again.|

-|Create recovery plans||You can customize and sequence failover and recovery of multi-tier applications on multiple VMs with recovery plans.
-You group machines within plans, and add scripts and manual actions.
+|Customized recovery plans||Using recovery plans, you can customize and sequence the failover and recovery of multi-tier applications running on multiple VMs.
+You group machines together in a recovery plan, and optionally add scripts and manual actions.
 Recovery plans can be integrated with Azure automation runbooks.|

-|Integrate with existing BCDR technologies||Site Recovery integrates with other BCDR technologies.
-For example, you can use Site Recovery to protect the SQL Server backend of corporate workloads, including native support for SQL Server AlwaysOn, to manage the failover of availability groups.|
+|BCDR integration||Site Recovery integrates with other BCDR technologies.
+For example, you can use Site Recovery to protect the SQL Server backend of corporate workloads, with native support for SQL Server Always On, to manage the failover of availability groups.|

-|Integrate with the automation library||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|
+|Azure automation integration||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|

-|Manage network settings||Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.|
+|Network integration||Site Recovery integrates with Azure for application network management.
+For example, to reserve IP addresses, configure load-balancers, and use Azure Traffic Manager for efficient network switchovers.|

 What can I replicate?

-|What workloads can I replicate?||You can replicate any workload running on a supported replication machine.
-In addition, the Site Recovery team have performed app-specific testing for a number of apps.|
+|Workloads||You can replicate any workload running on a machine that's supported for replication.
+And, the Site Recovery team did app-specific tests for a number of apps.|